• Skip to main content

 Cinnamon Roll Dough

-• In a large mixing bowl of a stand mixer dissolve the yeast in the warm water.
-Add the warm milk, sugar, and eggs.
-Add the dough hook attachment, and stir in the flour and salt.
+• Add the dough hook attachment, and stir in the flour and salt.
 Scrape the bottom and sides of the bowl occasionally with a rubber spatula.
 Cut the butter into small pieces and incorporate into the dough.
 Scrape the bowl a few times.
 Beat the dough until it becomes smooth, about 5-7 minutes.

-• Turn the dough out onto a floured work surface and knead for 5-6 minutes, making a smooth dough.
+• Turn the dough out onto a lightly floured work surface and knead for 5-6 minutes, making a smooth dough.
 This dough is going to be sticky when you turn it out.
 After kneading, shape into a round ball and place back into the greased mixing bowl.
 Cover loosely with plastic wrap and drape with a clean kitchen towel.
 Place in a warm area and let rise until doubled in size, about 1 hour.
-Turn the dough out onto a lightly floured work surface and knead the dough for a few minutes.
-Turn back into the greased bowl (spray with cooking spray again if needed) and let rise again until doubled, 30 minutes to 1 hour.

-• Turn the dough out onto a floured work surface and roll out with a rolling pin.
+• Turn the chilled dough out onto a lightly floured work surface and roll out with a rolling pin.
 Making it into a rectangle shape, about ½-3/4-inch thick.
-Spread the melted butter evenly with a pastry brush.
-Sprinkle the brown sugar and granulated sugar evenly over the melted butter.
-Sprinkle generously with ground cinnamon.

 • Place the cinnamon rolls evenly into greased baking pans or a half sheet pan lined with parchment paper and sprayed with cooking spray.
-Cover the pan loosely with plastic wrap and a clean kitchen cloth and let rise until doubled, about 30 minutes to 1 hour.
+Cover the pan loosely with plastic wrap or a half sheet pan plastic cover and refrigerate for 2-4 hours or overnight.

 Cinnamon Roll Icing